Go to Knowledge hub

 Not recently vaccinated:

-As the virus changes, updated doses help keep your immune system one step ahead.
+As the virus changes, an updated vaccine dose(s) can help keep your immune system ready.

-2024-2025 COVID-19 vaccines have gone through extensive studies that have demonstrated their safety and efficacy.
-Studies were performed prior to approval for use in the United States.
-Since the first sets of studies, many more studies have demonstrated both effectiveness in preventing serious illness, and safety.
+COVID-19 vaccines have gone through extensive studies that have demonstrated their safety and efficacy.
+Randomized controlled studies were started in 2020, prior to authorization and approval in the United States.
+Additional studies over the years have continued to support effectiveness and safety of COVID-19 vaccines.

-Serious reactions from vaccines are rare, but they can happen—and usually show up within a few minutes to a few hours after getting the shot, though some can take up to a week or more to appear.
-That’s why it’s a good idea to pay attention to how you’re feeling afterward.
+Serious allergic reactions from vaccines are rare, but they can happen—and usually show up within a few minutes to a few hours after getting the shot, though some can take up to a week or more to appear.
+That’s why it’s a good idea to pay attention to how you feel afterward.
 If something feels off, don’t wait—reach out to your healthcare provider.
 When in doubt, it’s always better to check in.

-Staying up-to date with recommended COVID-19 vaccine doses is one of the best ways to help protect against serious disease from COVID-19.
+Staying up-to date with recommended COVID-19 vaccine doses is one of the best ways to help protect against getting severely ill from COVID-19.

 65+

-Adults over 65 are at greater risk for severe COVID-19 illness and hospitalization.
+Adults over 65 are at high risk for severe COVID-19 illness and hospitalization.

-How long does it take to get protection from a COVID-19 vaccine?
+How long does it take for COVID-19 vaccines to work?

-2024-2025 COVID-19 vaccination remains one of the most effective ways to help protect yourself from severe illness and complications that can be caused by the SARS-CoV-2 virus.
-If you're not sure if you're due for a vaccine, including the 2025-2026 vaccine, check your eligibility at VaxAssist.com and schedule your appointment today.
+COVID-19 vaccination remains one of the most effective ways to help protect yourself from getting severely ill.
+If you're not sure if you're due for a vaccine, talk to your doctor or pharmacist or check your eligibility at VaxAssist.com and schedule your appointment today.

 Share article